bright-dev/bright/doc/source/BriPy.rst

 ====================================
-:mod:`BriPy` -- Bright/Python Module
+:mod:`bright` -- Bright/Python Module
 ====================================
-.. currentmodule:: BriPy
+.. currentmodule:: bright

 .. function:: BrightStart()

     This function primarily serves to grab the environmental variable `BRIGHT_DATA` and set its value within the extension module.
 In Python, though not in C, `BRIGHT_DATA` is set automatically to be the directory of the Bright/Python installation (usually within the site-packages directory).
-    Also when you `import BriPy`, this function is called.
+    Also when you `import bright`, this function is called.
 Therefore, the typical BriPy user should never need to explicitly use this function.
 However, if you wish to override the default behavior you may do so with the following::

         import os
-        import BriPy
+        import bright

         os.putenv('BRIGHT_DATA', 'some/other/dir/')
-        BriPy.BrightStart()
+        bright.BrightStart()

         #Continue with the fuel cycle code...